C11837/at-vision-drift-detection-app/README.md

 The interface follows a dark theme and makes heavy use of reusable components.
 The navigation bar on the left allows access to all major features: model registration, business metrics, drift detection, monitoring, notifications, connectors and user management.
 Each page fetches data from the Python API (see `../backend`) and visualises it using tables and charts.

+Across the top of the application a **breadcrumb bar** shows your current location and provides quick navigation back to previous sections.
+To the right of the breadcrumbs you’ll find a notification bell (with unread count), a user management icon, and a **logout** button.
+These controls are available from any page once you are signed in.

 ## Prerequisites

 * **Node.js (version 18+)** – the frontend relies on Vite for development and build.
 Download Node.js from [nodejs.org](https://nodejs.org/) if it is not already installed.